 Datsun Redi GO

-With a price tag like the Kwid, we expect that you would have to compromise somewhere.
-The interior usually takes the brunt when heavy cost cutting is involved.
-That is not true with the Kwid.
+The Kwid is a budget car and that'd usually make the cabin a compromise.
+However, the cost-cutting elements are minimal in the Kwid and it feels fairly well put together.
 The designers have made sure there have been no compromises with anything that the driver will use on a day to day basis.
 The quality of plastics however, will be a bit of a let down.

 As soon as you enter, the Kwid the first to thing to catch your eye is the 7” touchscreen infotainment system, borrowed from the Duster.
 The system is surrounded by a piano black bezel and a touch of chrome as a contrast to the single tone grey dash.
 This system gives you navigation, USB, aux and Bluetooth connectivity.
 This is the only car in the segment which provides an option for a factory fitted touch screen infotainment system.